 My name is Kelly Barnhill, and I write books.
 I am a former teacher, former bartender, former waitress, former activist, former park ranger, former secretary, former janitor and former church-guitar-player.
 The sum of these experiences have prepared me for exactly nothing – save for the telling of stories, which I have been doing quite happily for some time now.

 I have received writing fellowships from the Jerome Foundation and the Minnesota State Arts Board, and am a 2015 McKnight Writing Fellow in Children’s Literature.
-I am the author of the novels THE WITCH’S BOY, IRON HEARTED VIOLET and THE MOSTLY TRUE STORY OF JACK.
-I have also written a bunch of grownup-ish short stories of various descriptions (Literary, Speculative and Otherwise) that have appeared in a variety of venues, as well as essays, poetry, and a small collection of very strange nonfiction books for elementary students.
-I am also a teaching artist with COMPAS, a statewide community arts program.
+I am the author of the novels THE GIRL WHO DRANK THE MOON, THE WITCH’S BOY, IRON HEARTED VIOLET and THE MOSTLY TRUE STORY OF JACK, as well as the novella, “The Unlicensed Magician”, which is a World Fantasy Award finalist.
+I have also written a bunch of grownup-ish short stories of various descriptions (Literary, Speculative, Odd and Otherwise) that have appeared in a variety of venues, as well as essays, poetry, and a small collection of very strange nonfiction books for elementary students.
+I am a teaching artist with COMPAS, a statewide community arts program.

 I have three completely fabulous children, an astonishingly talented husband (his name is Ted Barnhill and he designs beautiful and sustainable houses – including the one I now live in – and he rules).
 I also teach, freelance, corral Cub Scouts, run, canoe, camp, garden, and hike into the wilderness for days and days.
 I also bake pie.
 It’s a pretty good life, actually.

 I also have the great fortune to be represented by Steven Malk of Writers House, who, it must be said, is a heck of a fellow.